NewSigma/Physica/doc/Core/Math/Calculus/Legendre.md

 You should have received a copy of the GNU Free Documentation License along with Physica.
 If not, see <https://www.gnu.org/licenses/>.
 -->
-# Rotation of spherical hamonic function
+# Rotation of spherical harmonic function

-## Real spherical hamonic function
+## Real spherical harmonic function

-The spherical hamonic function in the code is defined as following:
+The spherical harmonic function in the code is defined as following:

 $$Y_{lm}(\theta, \phi) = \sqrt{\frac{2l + 1}{2 \pi \delta_m} \frac{(l - |m|)!}{(l + |m)!|}} P^{|m|}_l(\cos{\theta}) \Phi(\phi)$$